formschema/native/README.md

 }
 ```

-You can also use a custom descriptor to force the Render to use a Textarea
+You can also use a descriptor to force the Render to use a Textarea
 element:

-**Example descriptor.json**
+**descriptor.json**

 ```json
 {